kylerqws/magento-docker/README.md

+## Note

+The [victortodoran/docker-magento](https://github.com/victortodoran/docker-magento) repository was used as a basis.

 ## Disclaimer

 Under no circumstance do NOT use this in production.
 This offers a quick way to start development with Magento2 locally.